eyusufatik/Brainfuck-Interpreter/README.md

 # Brainfuck Interpreter
 This is just a beginners project to learn about interpreters.
-I'm currently having issues with nested loops.
+It's currently having issues with nested loops.